gciruelos/gciruelos.com/posts/2016-07-26-what-is-the-roundest-country.markdown

 Epilogue
 --------

 The idea of this post came from a [great post](http://pappubahry.com/misc/rectangles/) that analyzes the *rectangularness* of countries.
 We both use gradient descent, to find an approximated solution to our problems, although the code is completely different.
+We used the same dataset though, so I should make the same clarification: all geopolitical decisions were outsourced to Natual Earth.

 **Edit (28 Jul 2016):** Updated list and included a fix for projections.
 Now I use an azimuthal projection centered in each country, which allows a more precise representation.
 All the details can be seen in the gist, which has been updated accordingly.
 Also added an index for polygons to make intersection computation faster.